poproar/Barnabas-Instructors-Guide/_lessons/02/index.md

 ---
 layout: lesson
-title: Lesson 2 &middot; Building our First Robot
+title: Lesson 2 &middot; Teamwork Through Robotics
 suggested_time: 60 - 75 minutes
 disciplines:
     - "3-5-ETS1-1.
 Define a simple design problem reflecting a need or a want that includes specified criteria for success and constraints on materials, time, or cost."